-Securities bought outright and held under agreements to resell are held in the SOMA at the FRBNY.
+Securities bought outright are held in the SOMA at the FRBNY.
 An undivided interest in SOMA activity, with the exception of securities held under agreements to resell and the related premiums, discounts and income, is allocated to each Reserve Bank on a percentage basis derived from an annual settlement of interdistrict clearings.
 The settlement, performed in April of each year, equalizes Reserve Bank gold certificate holdings to Federal Reserve notes outstanding.
-The Bank's allocated share of SOMA balances was approximately 1.196% and 1.099% at December 31, 1999 and 1998, respectively.
+The Bank's allocated share of SOMA balances was 0.421 percent and 1.196 percent at December 31, 2000 and 1999, respectively.